 Once a person connects with a counselor, they can continue texting back and forth until they decide the situation is resolved.
 The goal is to help the person reach a state of calm and safety at the moment.

-Common issues the crisis counselors encounter include anxiety due to COVID-19, suicidal thoughts, self-harm, eating disorders, and more.
+Common issues the crisis counselors encounter include anxiety, suicidal thoughts, self-harm, eating disorders, and more.

 - Counselors are available 24/7, including in the United Kingdom and Ireland.
 Spanish-speaking counselors are also available.

 - It is easy and convenient to use, and a person also has the option to use WhatsApp instead of texting.

 - Crisis Text Line is only intended to address immediate crises and does not offer ongoing therapy.